taocpp/config/README.md

 ## Status

-This library is still very much under development and not ready for general use.
+This library is still under development and not fully tested or documented.

-That said, the features that are implemented are generally functional and tested...
+That said, the features that are implemented are mostly functional and seem to work...

-Currently only compiles with our [JSON library](https://github.com/taocpp/json) checked out next to it.
+Currently requires our [JSON library](https://github.com/taocpp/json) checked out next to it.

 ## Example